 U.S.- UK travel corridor talks increasingly unlikely to conclude at end of July- FT

-June 28 (Reuters) - Talks between U.S. and Britain regarding a travel corridor are increasingly unlikely to reach a conclusion by the end of July, the Financial Times reported on Monday, citing officials.
+(Reuters) - Talks between U.S. and Britain regarding a travel corridor are increasingly unlikely to reach a conclusion by the end of July, the Financial Times reported on.ft.com/3vXCfeR on Monday, citing officials.

 The officials added the rise in cases of the Delta variant in Britain, the complexities of the U.S. political system and uncertainty over the status of the AstraZeneca vaccine in the United States, where it is not yet approved, were set to extend the talks into August and even September, the newspaper said.